 To measure the propeller’s performance, we need to measure the thrust, torque, RPM.
 If we have these three values, we will be able to calculate the propeller’s static efficiency, Mechanical power, static thrust & power constants.

 The efficiency of the propeller will increase with increase in the propeller diameter.
-The graph below shows the power consumption of a 22’’, 26’’, 28’’ multicopter propeller.
+The graph above shows the power consumption of a 22’’, 26’’, 28’’ multicopter propeller.
 We can see that the power consumption is lower when we increase the diameter of the propeller.
 So, if we need to have lower power consumption, we must always try to fit the biggest possible propeller.

 The electrical power consumed will depend on the motor efficiency (and the mechanical power of the propeller)

 If the propeller requires 255.2 of mechanical power and if the motor is operating at 78.64 % efficiency, then

 Electrical power(W) = 255.2 / 0.7864 = 324.5

 We measured thrust, torque, RPM, Voltage and Amps.

 Mechanical power(W) = Torque (Nm) x speed (rad/s)